-A. No person may hunt, capture, kill, possess, purchase, offer or expose for sale, or transport any nongame wild bird or part of a wild bird or take or destroy nests or eggs without a certificate or permit from the Montana Department of Fish, Wildlife and Parks (FWP).
-Exceptions are 1) house

-- B. Licenses are required for any person to trap, possess, sell, or transfer possession of a raptor or to train a raptor in the practice of falconry.
+- A. No person may hunt, capture, kill, possess, purchase, offer or expose for sale, or transport any nongame wild bird or part of a wild bird or take or destroy nests or eggs without a certificate or permit from the Montana Department of Fish, Wildlife and Parks (FWP).
+Exceptions are 1) house sparrows, crows, starlings, magpies, rock doves, Eurasian collared doves,1 blackbirds and other species and their eggs or nests designated by the FWP, and 2) possession or transportation of parts or plumage of eagles used for religious purposes by a member of a Native American tribe when permitted by federal law. - B. Licenses are required for any person to trap, possess, sell, or transfer possession of a raptor or to train a raptor in the practice of falconry.
 The bald eagle and any species listed under the state or federal endangered species acts may not be captured in Montana for the sport of falconry (see FALCONRY PERMITS, p.
 97). - C. The FWP may grant permits for the holding of raptors for captive breeding purposes under certain specific conditions (see CAPTIVE BREEDING OF RAPTORS, p.
 95). - D. A permit is required from the FWP to take, capture, or possess a wild bird for the purposes of banding for scientific studies, salvaging birds killed in accidents, or collecting abandoned birds' nests for school or museum collections and nursing sick or injured birds.